marshall7m/terraform-aws-infrastructure-live-ci/README.md

         - Use git to get deleted .hcl files
         - Set SourceVersion to be BaseVersion
         - Set TG cmd as apply -destroy or plan -destroy

+Remove approval mapping file completely
+Add approval mapping to pr_queue.json as separate object

+Have the approval email as SF input for one-off deployments

+SF Input:
+    - Entire Command
+    - Voters (for now email addresses)
+    - Required approvals
+    - Required Rejections

+Either put SF Input into each path object or use account level attributes and use path for command

+update SF input and stop current execution
+Run updated SF input